hackclub/scrapbook_v2/README.md

 ## Running locally

-1. Clone this repository
+Clone this repository:

     $ git clone https://github.com/hackclub/scrapbook_v2.git && cd scrapbook_v2

-1. Install dependencies
+Install dependencies:

     $ yarn

-1. Send a message mentioning @creds in Hack Club's Slack asking for the .env file
+Send a message mentioning `@creds` in [Hack Club's Slack](https://hackclub.com/slack/) asking for the `.env` file

-1. Start server
+Start server:

     $ yarn rw dev

-1. It should automatically open, but if not, open your server
+It should automatically open, but if not, open your server:

     $ open http://localhost:8910/

 ## Viewing your database

-1. Open Prisma Studio
+Open Prisma Studio:

     $ yarn rw prisma studio

-1. It should automatically open, but if not, open your server
+It should automatically open, but if not, open your server

     $ open http://localhost:5555/

 ## GraphQL Playground

-1. Start the application server if it hasn't been started yet
+Start the application server if it hasn't been started yet:

     $ yarn redwood dev

-1. View your GraphQL playground
+View your GraphQL playground:

     $ open http://localhost:8911/graphql